musaao/Bioinformatics-finding_Short_Tandem_Repeats/README.md

 This is a project for a graduate course (Bioinformatics)

->The fasta file contains the sequences considered for running the code on.
+>The fasta files contain the sequences considered for running the code on.

 >The code for this project was written in jupyter notebook (.ipynb) and exported as a python file (.py)